 How do I use the ready-to-feed bottles?

 - Ready to feed formula already contains the correct percentage of water.
-Do not add extra water.
-Additional water can dilute the effectiveness of the formula.
-This is especially important for preemies who need to receive a high concentration of nutrients in each ounce they drink.
+Do not add more.
+Additional water can dilute the effectiveness of the formula (source).
+This is especially concerning for preemies who need to receive a high concentration of nutrients in each ounce they drink.